-Sharjah Art Foundation’s March Meeting 2021 (MM) runs from 12 to 21 March featuring online talks, panels and presentations, as well as on-site performances and film screenings at the Foundation’s venues.
-Usually organised as a three-day convening of artists, curators and art practitioners to explore critical issues in contemporary art, this edition of March Meeting takes place over 10 days and sets the stage for the 15th edition of Sharjah Biennial: Thinking Historically in the Present (SB15), which is due to open in 2022.
+Sharjah Art Foundation’s March Meeting 2021 (MM 2021) ran from 12 to 21 March featuring online talks, panels and presentations as well as on-site film screenings at the Foundation’s venues.
+Usually organised as a three-day convening of artists, curators and art practitioners to explore critical issues in contemporary art, this edition of March Meeting took place over 10 days and set the stage for the 15th edition of Sharjah Biennial (SB15): Thinking Historically in the Present.

-Originally scheduled for March 2020, MM 2021 examines the past thirty years of Sharjah Biennial, as an initiative and a model for disrupting the power of artistic monolingualism and as a horizon for developing another theoretical space for thinking historically in the present.
-Titled Unraveling the Present, this edition of Sharjah Art Foundation’s annual convening of art professionals brings together former Sharjah Biennial curators, artistic directors and artists as well as art historians and art critics to examine the role, place and impact of the Sharjah Biennial in the region and the global contemporary art scene at large.
-MM 2021 will also explore the evolution of the Sharjah Biennial, focusing on its shift away from traditional modes of curating and displaying art by activating non-institutional spaces, moving to non-geographic models of representation as well as the development of a year-round programme enabled by the establishment of the Sharjah Art Foundation.
+Originally scheduled for March 2020, MM 2021 examined the past 30 years of Sharjah Biennial as an initiative and a model for disrupting the power of artistic monolingualism and horizon for developing another theoretical space for thinking historically in the present.
+Titled Unraveling the Present, this edition of Sharjah Art Foundation’s annual gathering brought together former Sharjah Biennial curators, artistic directors and artists as well as art historians and art critics to examine the role, place and impact of the Sharjah Biennial in the region and the global contemporary art scene at large.
+MM 2021 also explored the evolution of the Sharjah Biennial, focusing on its shift away from traditional modes of curating and displaying art by activating non-institutional spaces, moving to non-geographic models of representation as well as the development of a year-round programme enabled by the establishment of the Sharjah Art Foundation.